Feb 11, 2025 | 16 Mins read

 How SLMs Work: A Deep Dive into Natural Language Processing

 Although much smaller in size, SLMs are constructed on the same basic principles as LLMs, mainly harnessing the strength of transformer networks.
+The training process plays a significant role in determining the size and complexity of these models.
 However, they often incorporate innovative techniques to maximize efficiency and performance.
 Here’s a peek under the hood:

 1. Transformer Architecture The transformer architecture, which emerged from the attention paper “Attention is All You Need,” serves as the powerhouse of most current language models.
 Self-attention mechanisms allow it to weigh up how important a given word might be in any sentence that flows into it for processing.
 This allows the model to capture long-range dependencies and understand the context of words in a larger text.
 SLMs use transformer networks, but often with modifications to reduce the computational overhead.
 This may involve using smaller attention heads, fewer layers, or techniques like parameter sharing to reduce the overall number of parameters.